nataliasebastian/Codejam/README.md

-# KickStart
+# Coding Competitions

-My code of the problems proposed in 'Google KickStart' programming competition
+My code of the problems proposed in different programming competition